Kuoxsr/fhb-villager-sounds/adult/README.md

 ### Loaded (in progress)
 This edition will have all the original sounds, plus as many more as I can pack in there over time.
 I discovered how to include more than the default number of sounds, so you'd better believe I'm stuffing this thing full.
 The only thing this pack won't contain is profanity.

-#### This edition currently has 212 sounds
+#### This edition currently has 462 sounds
-* Villagers: 23 ambient, 18 celebrate,  14 death, 59 hurt, 20 no, 39 trade, 21 yes
+* Villagers: 40 ambient, 46 celebrate,  46 death, 116 hurt, 44 no, 77 trade, 71 yes
-* Witches: 13 ambient, 2 celebrate
+* Witches: 13 ambient, 5 celebrate
-* Music Discs: Disc "11" has been replaced with Hawkie covering a song badly
+* Music Discs: Disc "11" has been replaced with "Hawkie covers a song poorly"
+* End Credits Speech - relive the triumphant moment when Hawkie defeated the final boss in Elden Ring

 ### Technical notes
 #### Sounds
-All the sounds in each pack (with the exception of the original edition) are fully normalized, and game volume directives are now specified in the sounds.json file, which makes changing the volume for a specific file much easier, and can even be done by you, just by editing the zip file.
+All the sounds in each pack (with the exception of the original edition) are fully normalized, and game volume directives are now specified in the sounds.json file, which makes changing the volume for a specific file much easier, and can even be done by you, just by editing the zip file, if you think a particular sound is too loud.

 #### Building from source
 At any time, if you are impatient for a new version and you know what you are doing, you can clone my repository to your hard drive and pack the files yourself.
 I will not, however, be able to provide any kind of support for versions packed by other people.
 Make sure you choose a name that doesn't match my format; perhaps use the word "custom" or the date you cloned the repo.

 ## Bug reports
 Please report any bugs or issues or feature requests you have on the project's Github [issues](https://github.com/Kuoxsr/fhb-villager-sounds/issues) page.
-I have taken requests through Twitch chat and/or Minecraft chat during a livestream, but in the future, I'd like to have a record of change requests and queue them properly, so I may ask you to formally visit that page.
+I have taken requests through Twitch chat during a livestream and/or Minecraft chat, but in the future, I'd like to have a record of change requests and queue them properly, so I may ask you to formally visit that page.

+#### A suggestions format might look like the following

+* Take a clip of her Twitch livestream during the moment of audio you think would make a nice event sound for this pack
+* Open an [issue](https://github.com/Kuoxsr/fhb-villager-sounds/issues) on the github page, describing the word or phrase from the clip that you'd like to see in the pack
+* Include a link to the Twitch clip